Executive Director, Set Designer

 Secretary, House Manager, Actor

 Karen has volunteered at M&D for over 10 years, helping in whatever way she can, and has appeared in numerous productions.
-She received a BA in speech/drama and secondary education from North Park College in Chicago and worked as the librarian at Kennett Middle School until her retirement last year.
+She received a B.A. degree in speech/drama and secondary education from North Park College in Chicago and worked as an educator for 30 years before retiring in 2022.
 Karen has been a Mt.
 Washington Valley resident since 1985.

 Treasurer, Stage Director, Actor